kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 - The kubeadm and other dependent project issues should be created already
 - Check in with SIGs on their enhancement work to make sure they know code freeze is 3 weeks away, as well as emailing the kubernetes-dev list, and notifying the community at the weekly meeting
 - Adjust the enhancements repo/tracking spreadsheet as necessary (this may also require modifying themes that can’t be delivered)
-- Remind Branch Manager that branch CI jobs will need next week.
+- Remind Branch Manager that branch CI jobs will be needed next week.

 ### Week 7